 General investment risk: The Sub-Fund’s portfolio may fall in value due to any of the key risk factors below and therefore your investment in the Sub-Fund may suffer losses.
 There is no guarantee of the repayment of principal.

-Global investments risk: Investments in securities issued or listed in different countries may imply the application of different standards and regulations (including but not limited to accounting, auditing and financial reporting standards, clearance and settlement procedures, taxes on dividends).
-The value of investments of the Sub-Fund may be adversely affected by movements of foreign exchange rates, changes in laws or restrictions applicable to such investments, changes in exchange control regulations or price volatility.

 Emerging markets risk: Legal infrastructure, in certain countries in which investments may be made, may not provide the same degree of investors' protection or information to investors, as would generally apply to major securities markets.
 The value of the Sub-Fund's assets may be adversely affected by uncertainties such as social, political and economic instability, changes in government policies, changes in taxation, restrictions on foreign investment and currency repatriation, currency fluctuations, different accounting, auditing and financial report practices and other developments in laws and regulations of emerging countries in which the Sub-Fund invests.
 Emerging markets securities may also be less liquid and more volatile than similar securities available in major markets, and there are higher risks associated with transactions settlement and custody, involving timing and pricing issues.
 The Sub-Fund may experience difficulties in purchasing or selling holdings of emerging market securities and the value of the assets of the Sub-Fund may be adversely affected.